Can You Get A Tattoo Over A Birthmark?

 What Is A Birthmark?

-Birthmarks are skin abnormalities that are usually present from the time of birth but may appear over time.
+Birthmarks are skin abnormalities that are usually present from the time of birth, though may appear over time.

 Moles are also considered a form of birthmark because of their presence when born.